-"The transferability of credits you earn at Healthcare Career Center (HCC) is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the certificate you earn Healthcare Career Center is also at the complete discretion of the institution to which you may seek to transfer.
-If the certificate that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your course work at that institution.
+OUR INSTITUTION" - "The transferability of credits you earn at HCC is at the complete discretion of an institution to which you may seek to transfer.
+Acceptance to the certificate you earn in Nursing Assistant Training Program (NATP), Home Health Aide (HHA), and Medical Assistant (MA) Program is also at the complete discretion of the institution to which you may seek to transfer.
+If the certificates that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at the institution.
 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending HCC to determine if your certificate will transfer."
+This may include contacting an institution to which you may seek to transfer."